- Wednesday star Jenna Ortega will star in the Beetlejuice sequel.

 Other cast members’ returns have yet to be announced.
-Alec’s return may be questionable due to the controversy from the Rust shooting incident.
+Alec’s return is questionable due to the controversy from the Rust shooting incident.
 Geena Davis’ return is also unclear, but she told PEOPLE in 2022 that she “would, of course, like to revisit” the character.

-In March 2023, it was reported that Wednesday breakout star Jenna Ortega is in talks to join the sequel.
-Jenna is eyeing the role of Lydia Deetz’s daughter, according to The Hollywood Reporter.
-This would mark her second project with Burton, who is expected to direct Beetlejuice 2.
+In March 2023, it was reported by The Hollywood Reporter that Wednesday breakout star Jenna Ortega was in talks to join the sequel.
+Her casting was confirmed in April 2023 at CinemaCon.
+This marks her second project with Burton, who is expected to direct Beetlejuice 2.

-While Tim is not confirmed to be directing, he has confirmed his interest in the past.
+Tim is listed as the film’s director per IMDb, and he has confirmed his interest in the past.
 In 2015, he told Collider he would sign on to direct a sequel if it made sense.
 “This is the thing, it’s something that I’m interested in, but there’s so many stories [online], dumping Michael Keaton for Johnny Depp and this or that, and I’ve talked to these people and they didn’t wanna hear this so they just made up a story,” he pressed.

 “But the fact of it is I have talked to Michael and I have talked to Winona, I’ve talked to a few people,” he continued.
 “It’s something that I really would like to do in the right circumstances, but it’s one of those films where it has to be right.
 It’s not a kind of a movie that cries out [for a sequel], it’s not the Beetlejuice trilogy.
 So it’s something that if the elements are right — because I do love the character and Michael’s amazing as that character, so yeah we’ll see.
 But there’s nothing concrete yet.”
 That’s certainly promising!